Verification types

 If a verification fails, the agent must fix the issues and re-verify.
 By default, it gets 3 attempts (maxRetries).
 After the limit is reached, the session can complete but must report unresolved issues.

-Each retry creates a new verification cycle with fresh evidence — you can see the entire history in the verifications tab.
+Each retry creates a new verification cycle, you can see the full history in the timeline.